 Oftentimes, auto insurance policies will contain Uninsured (“UM”) and Underinsured (“UIM) Motorist Coverage provisions.
 UM coverage protects you if you’re injured in a motor vehicle accident or as a pedestrian, by an uninsured or unidentified motor vehicle.
 In that case, your insurance company agrees to step in and contractually honor personal injury claims as though they were the ones that insured the uninsured motorist.
 On the other hand, if a policy holder is injured by another driver who has insurance, but not in an amount sufficient to fairly compensate you for your injuries, then a UIM claim can be made against your own insurance carrier.

 Call (702) 734-3936 today for a free consultation.
+We can usually tell you over the phone if you have a good case.
 If you’re outside Nevada, call us at (888) 734-6789.